Deepika Padukone Was Asked To Get A BOOB JOB Done To Be Picked Up By Bollywood Producers!

 Deepika On Marriage Rumours With Ranveer Singh

 She says, "I try and keep it separate as much as possible, but I don't try to fight or control the speculation."

-She also added that her parents marriage has always been the benchmark for her own approach.
+She also added that her parents' marriage has always been the benchmark for her own approach.
 "The way they are as a couple, the way they have held the family together.
 They are amazing role models."

 Deepika On #MeToo Campaign